apache/flink/docs/tutorials/datastream_api.md

 ### Debugging

-In production your application will run in a remote cluster or set of containers.
+In production, your application will run in a remote cluster or set of containers.
 And if it fails, it will fail remotely.
-The Flink Master and Task Manager logs can be very helpful in debugging such failures, but it's much easier to do local debugging inside an IDE, which is something that Flink supports.
+The Flink Master and Task Manager logs can be very helpful in debugging such failures, but it is much easier to do local debugging inside an IDE, which is something that Flink supports.
 You can set breakpoints, examine local variables, and step through your code.
 You can also step into Flink's code, which can be a great way to learn more about its internals if you are curious to see how Flink works.